The Mirror Crack'd: Filming

-St Clere Estate, in Heaverham, part of the Sevenoaks District of Kent, was used as the grand home of Marina Rudd (Elizabeth Taylor) and her husband Jason (Rock Hudson).
-Ye Olde George Inn and a Bridge on Church Street in Shoreham are both noticeable in the production, doubling as part of the village of St Mary Mead.
-The village of Smarden and St Michael's Church are also used to double as the village of St Mary Mead.
-Also throughout filming the 'Thatched House' cottage in Smarden was used as Miss Marple's cottage.
+St Clere Estate, in Heaverham, part of the Sevenoaks town of Kent, was used as Gossington Hall, the grand home of Marina Rudd (Taylor) and her husband Jason (Hudson).
+Ye Olde George Inn and a bridge on Church Street in Shoreham are both noticeable in the production, doubling as part of the village of St Mary Mead.
+The village of Smarden and St Michael's Church are also used to double as the village.
+Also throughout filming the "Thatched House" cottage in Smarden was used as Miss Marple's cottage.
 Smarden is located in the Ashford district of Kent, and the traditional thatched houses and village shops made it a perfect filming location.
-The film was shot on a ten-week schedule from 12 May to 18 July 1980.
+The film was shot on a 10-week schedule from 12 May to 18 July 1980.